-By the time you read this, rapper Meek Mill may be out of a Pennsylvania prison, or close to it.
-And if that’s true, it’ll be because of the truth now that former Philadelphia narcotics squad cop Reginald V. “Reggie” Graham lied about Meek; perjured testimony from a disgraced narcotics officer set off a Newton’s cradle of hell for the rapper.
+As Heavy first reported in mid-March, rapper Meek Mill’s original conviction that led to a jail sentence and probation that led to him violating the conditions of that probation as deemed by the judge so often that he’s been back in and out of jail and has been locked up for months.
+The essence of his legal team’s case is that former Philadelphia narcotics squad cop Reginald V. “Reggie” Graham lied about Meek; perjured testimony from a disgraced narcotics officer set off a Newton’s cradle of hell for the rapper.
 The truth about those lies, the Philadelphia DA says, may set the ‘Nightmares & Dreams’ MC free.

 Rolling Stone published an expose about Meek and his case: